Enable sensitivity labels for Office files in SharePoint and OneDrive

-Enabling this feature also results in SharePoint and OneDrive being able to process the contents of Office files that have been encrypted by using a sensitivity label.
+Enabling this feature also results in SharePoint and OneDrive being able to process the contents of Office files and optionally, PDF documents that have been encrypted by using a sensitivity label.
 The label can be applied in Office for the web, or in Office desktop apps and uploaded or saved in SharePoint and OneDrive.
 Until you enable this feature, these services can't process encrypted files, which means that coauthoring, eDiscovery, data loss prevention, search, and other collaborative features won't work for these files.

 When users download or access these files from SharePoint or OneDrive, the sensitivity label and any encryption settings from the label are enforced and remain with the file, wherever it is stored.
 Ensure you provide user guidance to use only labels to protect documents.
 For more information, see Information Rights Management (IRM) options and sensitivity labels.

 When users upload labeled and encrypted files to SharePoint or OneDrive, they must have at least view rights to those files.
 For example, they can open the files outside SharePoint.
 If they don't have this minimum usage right, the upload is successful but the service doesn't recognize the label and can't process the file contents.

 Use Office for the web (Word, Excel, PowerPoint) to open and edit Office files that have sensitivity labels that apply encryption.
 The permissions that were assigned with the encryption are enforced.
 You can also use auto-labeling for these documents.

 External users can access documents that are labeled with encryption by using guest accounts.
 For more information, see Support for external users and labeled content.

 eDiscovery supports full-text search for these files and data loss prevention (DLP) policies support content in these files.